material-motion-archive/starmap/concepts/primitives.md

 | iOS | [UIAttachmentBehavior](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIAttachmentBehavior_Class/) · [POP](https://github.com/facebook/pop) | [UIFieldBehavior.dragField](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIFieldBehavior_class/) | [UICollisionBehavior](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UICollisionBehavior_Class/) | [UIAttachmentBehavior](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIDynamicBehavior_Class/) · [POP](https://github.com/facebook/pop) |
 | Web JavaScript | [Rebound.js](https://github.com/facebook/rebound-js/) | | | |
 | Web React | [React Motion](https://github.com/chenglou/react-motion/) | | | |

+## Timeline

+**What it is**: *an entity that has a floating point value ranging from 0 to 1 inclusively that can be driven by a Delta Primitive and to which Tweens may be associated*.

+A Timeline has a **progress** that is a floating point number.
+The Timeline bounds the progress between 0 and 1.

+We use “**to drive**” to refer to the idea of *an output from one Primitive being fed into the input of another*.
+This enables the expression of novel interactions such as a Gesture driving a Timeline that is driving a collection of Tweens.

+#### Primitives driving the progress

+The **progress** can be driven by the following Delta Primitives if they have been mapped to the [0...1] domain:

+- **Time** can move the progress forward or backward.
+- **Gestures** can scrub the progress directly.
+- **Physical simulation**: The progress can be physically anchored to a position, usually 1 or 0, using a Spring.
+A Gesture primitive’s final velocity can also be fed into this simulation.
+- **Tweens** can drive the progress.

+#### Progress driving Primitives

+The progress can drive Tween Primitives.
+For example: a FadeIn tween animation could occur during the first 50% of a timeline.

+There is no known benefit to driving Gestural or Physical Simulation Primitives with a Timeline; it is also not particularly clear what that would mean.